 Initial Case Evaluation

 We begin with a comprehensive review of your investment account statements, trade confirmations, and communications with your broker or advisor.
 This analysis helps determine whether you have viable claims and estimates the potential recovery value based on your documented losses.
+We offer free initial consultations for cases meeting our threshold of $100,000 or more in investment losses.

 Investigation and Discovery